Amusement (film)

-Amusement is a 2008 American anthology horror film directed by John Simpson and starring Keir O'Donnell, Katheryn Winnick, Laura Breckenridge and Jessica Lucas.
+Amusement is a 2008 American anthology slasher film directed by John Simpson and starring Keir O'Donnell, Katheryn Winnick, Laura Breckenridge and Jessica Lucas.
 The film went direct-to-video in January 2009.
-It was the last film to be distributed by Picturehouse before their closure in 2008.
+It was the last film to be distributed by the original Picturehouse before their closure in 2008.

 Plot

 Prologue

 The film opens with yearbook photos of three girls, Tabitha Wright, Shelby Leds and Lisa Swan.
 Each girl proves to have great potential, as their senior superlatives respectively describe them as "Most Likely to be Famous", "Most Likely to Succeed" and "Most Likely to Shine."
 As well as the girls, the prologue introduces photos of an unnamed boy, and clippings of a psychological profile which describe him as "extremely dangerous."

 Shelby

-While on the highway, Shelby Leds and her boyfriend Rob Alerbe pull over for gas, joined by a semi-truck and a Jeep.
+While on the highway, Shelby and her boyfriend Rob Alerbe pull over for gas, joined by a semi-truck and a Jeep.
 At the gas station, Shelby sees a frightened woman in the truck's back window, though Rob does not see her and tells Shelby that the trucker said he was driving alone.
 On the road, the same woman jumps from the truck and lands on their car.
 The truck continues onward as Shelby, Rob, and the driver of the Jeep stop to help the woman.
-Rob then drives after the truck to get its plates, but fails to catch up and returns only to discover the Jeep driver injured, with Shelby and the woman missing.
+Rob then drives after the truck to get its plates, but fails to catch up and returns only to discover the Jeep driver injured, and Shelby and the woman missing.
 The Jeep driver says the trucker took them, and they take the Jeep to an old, isolated house.
 The Jeep driver goes alone to the front door, where he overhears the trucker talking on the phone, claiming he is the woman's father and that he was taking her to a rehabilitation facility for a drug addiction.
 Meanwhile, in the Jeep, Rob discovers Shelby and the woman under a tarp in the backseat, bound and gagged.
 The Jeep driver kills the trucker when he goes out and then approaches the Jeep.
 Rob locks the door and tries to drive away, only to discover that the keys are missing.
 The Jeep driver then breaks open the window with his sledgehammer and kills Rob.